Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Data application

-Dependence parameters estimates, $\hat{\bm{\psi}} = (\hat{\varphi}, \hat{\kappa})$, are also reported in Table~\ref{tab:app_table}, together with their standard deviation evaluated using a nonparametric bootstrap, in which the warpings are re-estimated to account for the uncertainty brought by the deformation.
-Generally speaking, the effect of the deformation on the uncertainty of the dependence parameter estimates, with various complex structures, does not appear significant; deviations of the parameters using either stationary or nonstationary models do not show obvious differences in magnitude.
+Dependence parameter estimates, $\hat{\bm{\psi}} = (\hat{\varphi}, \hat{\kappa})'$, are also reported in Table~\ref{tab:app_table}, together with their standard deviations obtained using a nonparametric bootstrap, in which the margins and warpings are re-estimated to account for the uncertainty brought by marginal estimation and by the deformation.
+Generally speaking, the effect of the deformation on the uncertainty of the dependence parameter estimates does not appear dramatic overall, although some differences are visible across models and inference methods.
+In particular, the bootstrap standard deviations of the smoothness parameter are of broadly similar magnitude for the stationary and nonstationary fits, whereas for the range parameter, the reduction in uncertainty under the nonstationary models is more noticeable for WLS than for GSM.
 Note that the range parameter may alter with the scale of the warped space, and rescaling of the warped space may be considered to stabilize the estimation of range parameters.
 Yet, the extremal dependence structure only depends on the relative positions among warped locations, and the range estimates are also adapted to different space scales, which would not affect the evaluated extremal dependence structure.
-Similar to the results of the simulation study, the deviation of the dependence parameter estimates for models fitted using the GSM inference method is generally smaller than those fitted using the WLS inference method.
+Similar to the results of the simulation study, the standard deviations of the dependence parameter estimates for models fitted using the GSM inference method are generally smaller than those for models fitted using the WLS inference method.